 Different Types Of Wood For Routing Wood Signs

-There are many species of wood which you can use for your routing wood signs.
-I thought a good overview of the basics of wood and purpose would be a good idea as it can be very confusing.
+There are many species of wood that you can use for your routing wood signs.
+I thought a good overview of the basics of wood and its purpose would be a good idea as it can be very confusing.

 Full Size And Dimensional Wood

 When you visit your local hardware store or lumber yard you will discover many sizes of wood for your routing wood sign project.
 Depending on the species or type of wood they come in different shapes and sizes.
 I wanted to give you a guide of typical sizes.

 This is important due to the storage area of your wood shop, the capability of the vehicle to carry, and the ability to overcome the sizes of wood which can be very heavy or big in size depending on species or type.

 |Plywood||4 ft x 8 ft x .75 in||Medium to Heavy|

 |Pine||4,6,8,10,12 in x 6,10,12, 16 ft x .75 in||Light|

 |Cedar||6 ft x 6 in x .50 in||Light|